 Operators should consider their circumstances when applying for a licence.
-Operators may wish to apply for a Category 4 (caretaker) licence if:
+Operators may wish to apply for a Cemetery Operator (Caretaker) Licence, known as a Category 4 licence, if:

 - a. they will not perform any more interments - b. the cemetery has only a few pre-sold plots remaining - c. the cemetery has only a few plots remaining which are allocated for a particular group, such as members of a church congregation.